rasidanks/Multi-Domain-NLP-Sentiment-analysis/README.md

 ##	Code analysis:
-Listed below are parts of the code used with a brief explanation of it's function, along with any improvements done and/or challenges faced.
+We will present parts of the code used with a brief explanation of it's function, along with any improvements done and/or challenges faced.
 Comments are also included inline to achieve best readability and follow best coding practices.

 ### 1) Importing libraries
 Listed below is a list of the libraries/modules/packages used with a brief explanation of their function.